logo

 Addie Parker

 World No. 1 Kiara Romero solidified her spot after earning the 2025 Mark H. McCormack Medal, which gets awarded to the top-ranked player in the WAGR rankings.
-She will be joined by fellow top Americans: Asterisk Talley, Farah O'Keefe, and 2022 ANWA champion Anna Davis.
+Romero, along with Asterisk Talley, Farah O'Keefe, and 2022 ANWA champion Anna Davis were among the first four solidified for the roster.

 O'Keefe, who is ranked 4th, was the second automatic qualifier behind Romero.
 The junior out of the University of Texas is having a breakout 2026, winning three collegiate events and being one of the favorites for this year's ANWA.
 She and Romero will both make their Curtis Cup debuts.